 The Capital Improvement Plan (CIP) looks at the planning and budgeting aspects for all public improvements within the Village.
 This includes alleys, buildings/grounds, CDBG projects, equipment, parking lots, parks, sanitary sewer, sidewalks, streets, street lights, storm sewer, and water mains.
 Typically, these projects are funded through a combination of borrowed money and a variety of other funding sources.
-Each project looks at different levels of work to continually bring our infrastructure up to improved levels.
-This cycle is continuous as it looks to keep improving the quality of all our public infrastructure.
+Each project looks at different levels of work to continually keep the Villages infrastructure in good condition.

 The Village is responsible for providing and maintaining all of the street signs throughout our network of roadways and parking lots.
-Please email the Public Works/Engineering Department for more information regarding signage or to make a request.
-They are also available by telephone at 414-962-6690.
+Please call (414-962-6690) or email the Village Engineer for more information regarding signage.

 Information Regarding Stop Sign Requests

 - Write a letter or email to the Village Engineer.
 Be specific on why you think a stop sign would help at the requested intersection.

 - The Village Engineer will review the crash map to determine if there is a frequency of crashes.
 The Village Engineer will also notify the Police Department to get their input on safety at the requested intersection.